Frequently Asked Questions

 How do I fetch the workflow step for an entry?

-If workflow is enabled for your model, you can query the workflowStep field.
-For example:
+If workflow is enabled for a model, you can fetch the workflow step using the workflowStep field.
+Example:

 {